 While your vacation rental rules should include parking arrangements, it is a good idea to inform your guests about the maximum size and number of cars your property can accommodate before they confirm their booking.
 This is to avoid issues with arrival.

-The following are some templates that you can adjust depending on your parking arrangement:
+The following are some templates that you can adjust depending on the parking arrangement at your vacation rental property:

 While some of these rules are obvious (and should not have to be mentioned), it is still important to remind your guests to pay attention to their surroundings and ensure that doors and windows are locked.